kitttn/temptest/Quick-Start-Guide.md

 **NOTE: DO NOT CONNECT THE JETSON TO THE BDB VIA USB UNTIL INSTRUCTED.**

 ####Flash Jetson with the prebuilt Android image
 The prebuilt Android image is part of the "Android_for_Jetson NVFlash Package".
-There are also instructions here for connecting to the Jetson serial port, which we will use as a console in the following steps.
+There are also instructions here for connecting to the Jetson serial port, which we will use as a console in later steps.

 Complete the instructions through the end of the "Instructions for using the NVflash package" section on [this page](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform), then come back here.

 ####Reboot the Jetson
-When you've finished flashing the Jetson, unplug the USB micro B cable, reset by pressing the RESET button, and observe the serial console output.
-You should see something like the following:
+When you've finished flashing the Jetson, unplug the USB micro B cable, reset by pressing the RESET button, and observe the (copious) serial console output.
+Eventually the output will settle down, and you should see something like the following:
 ```
-(todo - paste tail of Jetson console output)
+[   33.975986] lowmemorykiller: oom_adj 15 => oom_score_adj 1000
+[   36.142876] acc_open
+[   36.145126] acc_release
+[   37.015533] r8169 0000:01:00.0 eth0: link down
+[   37.020376] IPv6: ADDRCONF(NETDEV_UP): eth0: link is not ready
+[   40.408747] binder: undelivered transaction 4331
 ```
 Press Enter and the Jetson command prompt should appear:
 ```
 shell@jetson:/ $
 ```

+This is the "Jetson console" that we use in the next step.

 ####Install Greybus kernel modules on Jetson

 The prebuilt Android image includes Greybus kernel modules, where are in the /lib/modules directory.
-To install them:
+To install them, enter the following commands on the Jetson console:

 ```
 su